September 08, 2023 - Coaching Platforms

 You got into coaching to coach those wonderful clients you care about, to build great relationships with.
 So you want as little time as possible dealing with administrative tasks.

-This is why a lot of successful coaches start using a coaching platform early on in their business, some even during their certification process.
+This is why a lot of successful coaches start using a coach software early on in their business, some even during their certification process.
 Many coaches are solopreneurs and just like any other one-person business, automation is key to thriving until you decide to hire and/or grow.

 Doing this might end up consuming even more of your time.
 You could find yourself jumping from platform to platform, setting them up only to abandon them later… yet another big time waster.